 Multistreaming is the solution to this problem, along with many others.
 It’s very similar to regular streaming.
 The small but significant difference is that you’re streaming to multiple content delivery networks at the same time.
 So instead of focusing on a single network or having to stream to multiple networks one at a time, you stream only once by simulcasting your content on multiple networks.

 Before creators were able to multistream, each network they used meant another broadcast they needed to do.
 If you used YouTube, Twitch, and Facebook, for example, you had no choice but to make a separate stream for each of these.

 When content creators multistream, this stops being an issue.
-Together with their time, creators get back the freedom to choose multiple platforms to use.
-They can stream to multiple platforms freely, without worrying about bandwidth or other constraints.
+Together with their time, creators get back the freedom to choose multiple platforms, without worrying about bandwidth or other constraints.
 This freedom of choice is important to you as a creator because it lets you:

 - Use niche and mainstream platforms at the same time.
 Niche platforms are where the core community is.
 Mainstream platforms help you break out of your niche.

 - Take advantage of the specifics of every platform.
 Facebook is renowned for its analytics and reach, while LinkedIn is known for the very specific audience it attracts.
-There’s no reason not to use both.
+It’s only beneficial to use both at the same time!

 - Explore emerging networks together with your audience.
 As new content delivery networks are introduced, a part of your audience might start using them instead of one of the established networks.
 Thanks to multistreaming, you don’t have to choose between emerging and established networks.
 You can use both.

 - Creators can stop trying to attract their audiences to a single platform.
 If they can stream to multiple platforms, having a central platform where they do most of the streaming stops being so important.